Energy, Emissions, Effluents & Waste10 min

 Greater transparency with Life Cycle Assessments and Environmental Product Declarations

 Life Cycle Assessments (LCA) provide a reliable calculation of the environmental performance of a product.
-This includes the systematic assessment of the environmental impacts arising during the extraction of raw material through the production, distribution, and use phases which are quantified based on materials, energy consumption, transport routes, emissions, and the lifespan of the products.
+This includes the systematic assessment of the environmental impacts arising during the extraction of raw materials through the production, distribution, and use phases which are quantified based on materials, energy consumption, transport routes, emissions, and the life span of the products.

 We quantify and disclose a product’s environmental impact through its entire life cycle in our Environmental Product Declarations (EPDs), which are based on the international standards ISO 14025, 14040, 14044 and the European Standard EN 15804.
-We have adopted them to ensure that our environmental information is reliable and credible.
-Our goal is that by the end of the financial year 2020/21, products representing 30% of our total turnover have EPDs and/or Health-related Product Declarations (HPDs).
-To provide this range of EPDs, we are working with sustainability consultancies who help us in creating the LCAs.
+We have adopted them to ensure that our environmental information is transparent, reliable, and credible.
+Our goal was that by the end of the financial year 2020/21, products representing 30% of our total turnover would have EPDs and/or Health Product Declarations (HPDs).
+To achieve this and to better support product innovations based on life cycle assessments in the design phase, a semi-automated dormakaba LCA Tool was implemented in the financial year 2020/21.
+With this solution, we are able to speed up the EPD development process due to a more flexible, less cost- and time-consuming approach.
+The LCA Tool (for semi-automated EPD generation) is approved by the EPD program operator IBU.
+The advantage of an approved LCA Tool is a more efficient way to generate EPDs in larger numbers, due to the possibility of a short verification process once the system is third-party approved.

 Sustainability platforms for greater information sharing

-dormakaba publishes the product information from such product declarations on internationally recognized sustainability platforms such as the DGNB Navigator, mindful MATERIALS, and the International Living Future Institute (ILFI).
+dormakaba publishes the product information from such product declarations on internationally recognized sustainability platforms such as the DGNB Navigator or mindful MATERIALS.
 These databases provide transparent environmental and health information for users and ensure easy access to specific product data.
 By providing product information on such databases, we seek to lower market entry barriers in the green building industry, making our inclusion in related bidding processes possible.
-These databases serve slightly different purposes:

 We have been publishing LCAs in the form of EPDs since 2011.
 The first EPD we offered to customers was for our main door closer TS 93.
-Since then, our EPD portfolio has steadily expanded for our top-selling and tender-relevant products.
+Since then, our EPD and HPD portfolio has steadily expanded to cover nearly 100 of our top-selling and tender-relevant products.